merjemmm/merjemm/README.md

-# Hey World
-# My name is Merjem Memic
+# Hey World!
+My name is Merjem Memic
 I am an undergrad student at the University of Michigan majoring in Computer Science and Data Science.
 I like working with different kinds of data and experiemnting with new ML and NLP models.